 Want an easy way to help animals, while sharing good food and reaching new audiences?
-Help us put up posters to get the word out about the first ever Twin Cities Veg Fest
+Help us distribute posters and flyers to get the word out about the second ever Twin Cities Veg Fest!

-The July 14 Twin Cities Veg Fest is rapidly approaching, and we need your help to put posters and bookmarks all around town including at restaurants and businesses.
-We are postering during the following dates and times:
+The October 26 Twin Cities Veg Fest is rapidly approaching, and we need your help to distribute posters and flyers around the community and at the University of Minnesota campus.
+We are postering/flyering during the following dates and times:

 We'll be serving food at each of these events, so RSVP to email@example.com so we know how much to provide!
-For the weekday sessions, we will eat first and then put up posters and bookmarks, for the Saturday session, we'll eat at 4 pm after putting up posters and bookmarks.
+We will distribute posters/flyers on each date for about 3 hours, then reconvene to eat.

 If you can't attend any of these sessions but want to put up posters on your own schedule, email firstname.lastname@example.org and we'll make arrangements to get you some posters!